-Catherine Chen has given masterclasses in the United States and abroad.
+Catherine Chen is on the bassoon faculty at the University of Wisconsin-Milwaukee.
+She has given masterclasses in the United States and abroad.
 She has conducted masterclasses and coachings with New World Symphony, Bassoons Without Borders, University of Wisconsin-Milwaukee, University of Wisconsin-Madison, University of Wisconsin-Stevens Point, Oklahoma State University, Chicago Youth Symphony Orchestra, and Escuela de Artes Musicales in San José, Costa Rica.
+She has also been a guest teaching artist at the 2022 Glickman-Popkin Bassoon Camp.
 Chen has previously served on bassoon faculty at the University of Toronto and at Curtis Summerfest teaching the Young Artist Summer Program.
-In addition, Chen has served on bassoon faculty at the Pacific Music Institute in Honolulu, Hawaii, where its program began an exciting new partnership with the National Orchestral Institute + Festival.
+In addition, Chen has served on bassoon faculty at the National Orchestral Institute + Festival (NOI + F) and the Pacific Music Institute in Honolulu, Hawaii, where its program began an exciting new partnership with NOI + F.

 During her summers, Chen has participated at prestigious music festivals such as Marlboro Music School and Festival, Tanglewood Music Center, Mainly Mozart Festival by invitation of violinist David Chan, Music from Angel Fire Festival by invitation of violinist Ida Kavafian, North Shore Chamber Music Festival by invitation of violinist Vadim Gluzman, Music Academy of the West, Castleton Music Festival, Pacific Music Festival, National Orchestral Institute + Festival, Britt Music & Arts Festival Orchestra and Lakes Area Music Festival.
 Chen has also performed at Carnegie Hall through the New York String Orchestra Seminar during Christmastime of 2010.
 In 2012, Chen was selected as one of three bassoonists to participate in an orchestral masterclass given by Stefan Schweigert, Principal Bassoon of the Berlin Philharmonic, in New York City at the Berlin Philharmonic at Carnegie Hall Workshop.